ipfs/go-sbs/design.md

 ## Design Overview

-The base layer of fsbs is the block allocator.
-The fsbs block allocator uses a bitfield to allocate ranges of 8k blocks for the rest of the system.
+The base layer of sbs is the block allocator.
+The sbs block allocator uses a bitfield to allocate ranges of 8k blocks for the rest of the system.
 The next layer is the metadata shard.
 This object is a HAMT node and contains a header and an array of fixed size key records as well as an adjoining block